moosetraveller/arcgispro-notes/cogs/using-python-with-atom-on-cogs-computer.md

 5. Clear input field and paste following path: `C:\Program Files\atom\app-1.38.2\atom.exe`
 6. Press `OK` twice and close the `Properties` dialog

-Note: if you want to pin the icon to the taskbar might be a bit tricky, you have to pin the cmd-window and not Atom.io when the application is started, otherwise the user-defined path won't be set
+Note: if you want to pin the icon to the taskbar might be a bit tricky, you have to pin the cmd-window of the batch file and not Atom.io when the application is started, otherwise the user-defined path won't be set.
+However, it seems that this is not possible (I might be wrong tho ;))

 ## Other Settings which might be useful
 - If Menu bar is not always show, press `ALT+V` and then choose `Toggle Menu Bar`